AuCoRoboticsMU/GP-netPlus-ros/README.md

 ---
 ### Use GP-net+ to grasp objects

-GP-net+ can be used by launching the `grasp_planning_node.py` and use the planning service by sending a depth image and the camera info to the node, e.g.:
+GP-net+ can be used by launching the `grasp_planning_node.py` and uses the planning service by sending a depth image and the camera info to the node, e.g.:

 ```